 This KeepCup review contains affiliate links.
 If you buy something through them, I may earn a small commission at no cost to you.

-But the one small, niggling thing I can’t ever give up (hey, we all have our passes – right? – whether we’re going zero waste or budgeting) is coffee.
+But the one thing I can’t ever give up (hey, we all have our passes – right? – whether we’re going zero waste or budgeting) is coffee.

-Yes, I make it at home, but sometimes when I’m out and about (particularly on one of my 16 hours out of the house days) I just really crave a fancy caffeinated drink.
+Yes, I make it at home, but sometimes when I’m out and about I just really crave a fancy caffeinated drink.

 To keep myself from going through approximately 1,000,000 disposable cups a year, I invested in a 12 oz. glass KeepCup sometime last year and I’ve never looked back.